hello-robot/stretch_tutorials/example_13.md

 ```python
 nav.go_to(0.5, 0.0, 0.0)
 ```
-Send a move base goal half a meter in front of the map's .
+Send a move base goal half a meter in front of the map's origin.